syncfusion-content/wpf-docs/wpf/Diagram/Printing.md

 {% endhighlight %}
 {% endtabs %}
 ### Print
-  To print a diagram from the selected printer, then click the Print button at the top left corner of the Print Preview window.
+To print a diagram from the selected printer, click the Print button at the top left corner of the Print Preview window.
 Also, Print Preview window has option to decide how many copies need to be printed.

  ![Printing](Printing_images/print.png)

  N> Copies will be effective only for real printers.

-For Sample please refer to,[Printing](https://www.syncfusion.com/downloads/support/directtrac/243873/ze/Printing_Sample-326239405).
+For sample, refer to [Printing](https://www.syncfusion.com/downloads/support/directtrac/243873/ze/Printing_Sample-326239405).

 ### Printer